DeepRock-Dev/FlipCheck/README.md

 ## License

-© 2024 TEAM ROCKS.
+© 2024 DeepRock-Dev.
 All Rights Reserved.